jeffreyfjohnson/KotlinNativeDemo/README.md

 [PlatformStorage](https://github.com/jeffreyfjohnson/KotlinNativeDemo/blob/master/app/src/main/java/com/gospotcheck/android/kotlinenativedemo/PlatformStorage.kt) in the Android **app** implements the `Storage` interface with `SharedPreferences` as the backing storage

 [MainActivity in the Android app](https://github.com/jeffreyfjohnson/KotlinNativeDemo/blob/master/app/src/main/java/com/gospotcheck/android/kotlinenativedemo/MainActivity.kt) and [ViewController in the iOS app, written in Swift](https://github.com/jeffreyfjohnson/KotlinNativeDemo/blob/master/demoios/KotinNativeDemo2/KotinNativeDemo2/ViewController.swift) new up a `Counter` with the Android and iOS `PlatformStorage` implementations, respectively, then hook up buttons and text view to display and increment/decrement the count.

-There are some considerations around importing the Framework itself (see the iOS Framework subheader below), as well as considerations of how we get updated versions of the shared code/Framework to the iOS project seamlessly

 ### Making an API request
 [TimeZoneApi](https://github.com/jeffreyfjohnson/KotlinNativeDemo/blob/master/commoncode/src/commonMain/kotlin/com/gospotcheck/android/mpp/TimeZoneApi.kt) in the common kotlin module has two classes or interest: